jackdmoody0427/CCTC/CTF_14NOV_Answers.md

 - AlsKdJfhG

 remediate_4
 Run PowerShell... if you can.
 Resolve PowerShell dependencies.
-HINT: Search the entire file system for the PowerShell .dll and copy it back to where it needs to go.
+HINT: Search the entire file system for the PowerShell .and copy it back to where it needs to go.
 It is hidden in China.
 The flag is a file in the directory with the .dll
 - run powershell, find note, look for dll
 - rfVBgtYHn